Never Show Them Your Knuckles | Pickleball Grip Strategy & Tips

 When your knuckles stay quiet and pointed down → the ball tends to fall shorter and lower, forcing them to play up instead of through you.

-Here’s the contrarian part: you don’t need to be the more talented player to win dinking exchanges.
-If you’re the one who understands how never show them your knuckles interacts with gravity, net height, and your opponent’s strike zone, you can dictate the quality of every contact even against someone with “better hands.”
+You don’t need to be the more talented player to win dink exchanges.
+If you’re the one who understands how never show them your knuckles interacts with net height and strike zone, you can dictate the quality of contact even against someone with “better hands.”

 As you internalize this, pair it with a softer grip from the dedicated pickleball grip pressure guide.
 Paddle angle (knuckles) plus tension (pressure) is the real engine under your kitchen game.